 Mesothelioma victims and their families have two pathways to compensation for the disease: trust funds and lawsuits.
 Several factors play into the decision to pursue a trust fund or file a lawsuit.
 While each has the potential to compensate injured parties, they differ in numerous ways.Find Out If You Qualify for Compensation

 Asbestos trusts, also known as mesothelioma compensation funds, were formed after thousands of injured workers started filing lawsuits against at-fault companies.
-The companies, in response, filed bankruptcy to shirk their financial obligations.
-The courts demanded these companies establish trust funds to ensure injured victims would receive financial compensation that could help pay for medical treatments and living expenses.
+The companies, in response, filed bankruptcy to limit their financial obligations.
+The courts demanded these companies establish trust funds to ensure injured victims would receive monetary compensation that could help pay for medical treatments and living expenses.

 In filing trust claims, patients and their families must provide documentation that proves the connection to the at-fault companies and the resulting illness.
 Claimants can file for either an expedited or individual review.

 Expedited reviews are paid out based on the level of disease (with mesothelioma being the most severe).
 The trustees, or administrators who oversee each trust, determine the amount of compensation.
 The U.S. Office of Government Accountability estimates that about 98% of all trust claims are processed through the expedited review system.

 Individual reviews provide an in-depth look at each case and fund the requests based on distinctive characteristics of the case.
 In some cases, claimants receive more through an individual review, but it often takes longer than expedited reviews.

 Looking to see if you qualify for compensation?Find Out Now